GoogleCloudPlatform/community/tutorials/run-laravel-on-appengine-standard/index.md

 You can send error reports to Stackdriver Error Reporting from PHP applications by using the [Stackdriver Error Reporting library for PHP][stackdriver-error-reporting-php].

-1. Add the following `use` statement at the beginning of the file [`app/Exceptions/Handler.php`][app-exceptions-handler-php]:
+1. Add the following `use` statements at the beginning of the file [`app/Exceptions/Handler.php`][app-exceptions-handler-php]:

         use Google\Cloud\ErrorReporting\Bootstrap;
+        use Illuminate\Support\Reflector;

 1. Add the `report` function in the same file `app/Exceptions/Handler.php` as
     follows: